akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

 that some messages which it sends to itself are lost.
-There is one which happens quite easily in complex shutdown scenarios that is usually benign: seeing a `akka.dispatch.Terminate` message dropped means that two termination requests were given, but of course only one can succeed.
+There is one which happens quite easily in complex shutdown scenarios that is usually benign: seeing a `akka.dispatch.Terminate` message dropped means that two termination requests were given, but only one can succeed.
 In the same vein, you might see `akka.actor.Terminated` messages from children while stopping a hierarchy of actors turning up in dead letters if the parent is still watching the child when the parent terminates.